Special Needs Education Requirements

 Generally, a bachelor’s degree in special education can take between four to five years, with time frames fluctuating based on the age groups aspiring teachers want to work with (K-8 or high school) and the types of disability they wish to specialize in (mild, moderate, or severe).
 Unlike secondary school teachers, most special education teachers are expected to instruct on a wide variety of subjects, along with teaching age-appropriate life skills.

 Special Needs Education Careers

 The career trajectory of people with a Special Needs Education degree appears to be focused around a few careers.
-The most common career that users with Special Needs Education degrees have experience in is Special Education Teacher, followed by Preschool Teacher, Elementary School Teacher, Nanny, Speech Language Pathologist, Teacher, Childcare Worker, Teacher Assistant, Principal, and Education Administrator.
+The most common career that users with Special Needs Education degrees have experience in is Special Education Teacher, followed by Preschool Teacher, Bus Driver, Nanny, Elementary School Teacher, Speech Language Pathologist, Choir Director, Education Administrator, Teacher, and Childcare Worker.

 |Career||% of graduates||% of population||Multiple|

 |Elementary School Teacher||2.1%||0.3%||8.3×|

 |Speech Language Pathologist||0.9%||0.1%||8.1×|

 Special Needs Education graduates earn on average $35k, putting them in the 40th percentile of earners with a degree.